• Skip to primary navigation

 • Like these dinner rolls, this recipe only requires 30 minutes of prep time.

-• You can make the dough ahead of time the day before you want to bake and serve.
+• You can make the gluten-free dough ahead of time the day before you want to bake and serve.

 overhead shot of sticky bun on a white plate.